 What is the Weather Like in Wallis and Futuna in September?

-September in Wallis and Futuna LINK#TT064 marks a gentle transition toward the warmer, more humid months ahead.
-Expect consistently warm tropical temperatures, high humidity and vibrant green landscapes, making it a rewarding time for coastal walks, lagoon swims and exploring cultural sites.
+September in Wallis and Futuna marks a gentle transition toward the warmer, more humid months ahead.
+Expect consistently warm tropical temperatures, high humidity and vibrant green landscapes, making it a rewarding time to explore the inland mountains of Futuna to the azure lagoon waters of Wallis.

 As the islands move away from the cooler part of the year, conditions remain inviting for outdoor adventures from crater lakes to coral reefs.
 There’s still plenty of daylight to enjoy, although occasional showers become a little more frequent.